Informatik-HS-KL/BEGGEL-SP-Map-Matcher-WS19/readme.md

 | get_links_with_keys() | dict |
 | get_links() | list |

-### Nodes
-Nodes are a depict of the nodes of Overpass.
-They have an ID consisting of a Lvl 12 Geohash and the Node Id from osm Node.
-There are 2 types of Nodes:
-one indicates the street shape and the other is an intersection.
-You can recognize them by the fact that crossings have links and shapes have parent links.
-Nodes can be output as geojson and wkt.

-### Links
-Links are road sections between crossings.
-They have an ID consisting of a osm way Id and the start node Id.
-The link contains the tags from Overpass.
-Links can be output as geojson and wkt.

-### Tiles
-The map service groups all links and nodes into groups.
-These groups are the tiles.
-A Tile has a range of an [geohash](https://en.wikipedia.org/wiki/Geohash) (base32).

-### Link User
-The rules for using the links are defined in the Link User subclasses.
-These subclasses must have the methods can_navigate_from_start and can_navigate_to_start, which use a boolean to indicate whether the link can be used.
-Link users are currently available as drivers, cyclists and pedestrians.

 ## Code Example
 This example load a Tile with the Geohash 'u0v970' from Overpass and print all nodes.